PublicDomainRelease/GWM-VI/readme.txt

 3. GWM-VI reads binary output files from MODFLOW to determine heads and flows needed to evaluate constraints and state variables.
 It is preferred that these binary files be double precision, however, GWM-VI can operate with single- precision binary files.
-GWM-VI will determine if a given binary file is single or double precision.
+GWM-VI will determine if a given binary file is single- or double-precision.